Automorphism groups of affine varieties and their Lie algebras: Bijective morphisms of ind-groups

 see \cite{ML70}, \cite{Cze71-72} and \cite[Theorem~9.3]{Coh85}.
 The induced surjective morphism of Lie algebras

-has a non-trivial kernel, see \cite[Sect.
-11, the last paragraph]{BW00} and \cite[Proposition 14.2.1]{FuKr18}.
+has a non-trivial kernel, see \cite[last paragraph of sect.
+11]{BW00} and \cite[Proposition 14.2.1]{FuKr18}.
 In particular, $\phi$ is not an isomorphism of ind-groups.
 In fact, there exists a unicuspidal curve $C$ in $\Aut(\kk\langle x,y\rangle)$ such that $\phi(C)\subset \Aut(\kk[x,y])$ has a deeper cusp and so, is not isomorphic to $C$, see \cite[Sect.
 14.3]{FuKr18}. \end{exa} Using Proposition \ref{prop:smooth} one arrives at the following conclusion. \begin{cor}[{\rm \cite[Corollary 14.1.2]{FuKr18}}] Let $\kk$ be uncountable.
 Then the ind-group $\G= \Aut(\kk[x,y])$ is not strongly smooth in $\id$.
-Moreover, there is no admissible filtration $\G= \cup_d \G_d$ with irreducible and normal algebraic varieties $\G_d$. \end{cor} \begin{rem} There exists as well a notion of \emph{algebraic smoothness} of a point in an ind-variety.
+Moreover, there is no admissible filtration $\G= \cup_d \G_d$ with irreducible and normal algebraic varieties $\G_d$. \end{cor} \begin{rem} It is not clear how the notions ``strongly smooth'' and ``geometrically smooth'' are related.
+There exists as well a notion of \emph{algebraic smoothness} of a point in an ind-variety.
 It has the following advantage: the point $e\in \G$ is algebraically smooth in every affine ind-group $\G$, see \cite[Theorem 3]{Sha81} and \cite[Theorem 4.3.7]{Kum02}.
 A geometrically smooth point of an ind-variety is algebraically smooth, see \cite[Lemma 4.3.4]{Kum02}.

 There are several pathological examples.
 For instance, there is an ind-variety $\V$ such that each point $v\in \V$ is not algebraically smooth, see \cite[P. 188]{Sha81}.
 The ind-group $\G=\SL(2, \kk[t])$ has an admissible ascending filtration $\G=\cup_d G_d$ such that the neutral element $e$ of $\G$ is singular in every $G_d$, see \cite[Theorem 2]{Sha04} and \cite[Examples 4.3.5 and 4.3.8]{Kum02}. \end{rem}